EA Sports FC: EA Sports FC 24

 The inaugural main series game in the EA Sports FC series, EA Sports FC 24 retains game modes and licensing to major clubs, leagues, players, and stadiums from FIFA 23.
 New licenses include Spain's Liga F and Germany's Frauen-Bundesliga, as well as officially licensing France Football's Ballon d'Or award.
 Cross-play is expanded to all game modes, including Clubs and VOLTA Football for the first time.
 The game allows players to transfer Ultimate Team progress from FIFA 23, including converting FIFA Points into FC Points.
-In addition, female players were added into Ultimate Team, allowing them to play alongside the men.
+In addition, female players were added into Ultimate Team and career mode, allowing them to play alongside male players.